ipfs/specs/CONTENT_ROUTING.md

 When a user clicks on a link of this type, IPFS receives a request to resolve `CID/foo/bar/article3.html`.
 Note that this request requires finding a provider for the root CID, not for the article itself.
 (Once the root CID provider is discovered, it will be used to resolve the rest of the relative path, as a result of the backtracking algorithm.)

 In particular and notably, provider records for the article were not used in this process.
+And, in general, internal (aka relative) _web_ links which form a majority of links on sites like Wikipedia do not benefit from being able to find providers for the CIDs of the content they point to.
 This is a key reason why eagerly providing non-root content nodes is often extremely wasteful.

-XXX
+After a user has resolved a link like `CID/foo/bar/article3.html` and fetched its content, they come in possession of the CID corresponding to it, e.g. `ARTICLE_CID`, and they may post links on other websites that now directly point to the article, e.g. `https://ARTICLE_CID.ipfs.io`.
+If a user clicks on this link, they will find a provider record for `ARTICLE_CID`, because one was created in the backtracking stage of resolving `CID/foo/bar/article3.html` earlier.

 ### Content delivery: bitswap and graphsync integration